pankeshpatel/fastapi-microservices/README.md

 ```

 ```
-list all packages installed in virtual environment pip freeze
+//list all packages installed in virtual environment pip freeze
 ```